5 Common Mistakes to Avoid When Drafting Shareholders’ Agreements

 Making an operating company the owner and beneficiary of a life insurance policy is not always ideal.
 Corporate-owned policies can be subject to corporation creditors and life insurance policies are not considered active business assets for the purpose of the capital gains exemption.

-Please contact your local PPI office for more information.
+Please contact your local PPI Collaboration Centre for more information.

 SHARE the client article from The Link Between: